When to use it

 Local processing

 No upload / download round-trips.
-The moment you drop a file, compression runs in this page and the result is returned locally.
+When you drop a file, compression runs in this page and the result is returned locally.
 Up to two images are processed in parallel.

 When not to use it